Beki-D/react-movie-mosh/README.md

-This a project I'm working on from Mosh Hamedani's **"Mastering react course"**
+This is a project I'm currently working on from Mosh Hamedani's **"Mastering react course"**

-Screenshots m stuff coming soon...
+Screenshots and stuff coming soon...

 # Getting Started with Create React App